Dr Stella Bolaki

 BA, Athens; MSc, PhD, Edinburgh

-Dr Stella Bolaki is Reader in American Literature and Medical Humanities in the School of English and Co-Director of the Centre for Health and Medical Humanities in the Division of Arts and Humanities.
+Dr Stella Bolaki is Reader in American Literature and Medical Humanities and Co-Director of the Centre for Health and Medical Humanities.

-She joined the University of Kent in 2011.
-Previously, she was Lecturer at the University of Glasgow, having taught before that at the University of Edinburgh, where she also completed her MSc and PhD.
-She has held a postdoctoral fellowship at the Institute for Advanced Studies in the Humanities (IASH) and has been Co-Director of Scottish Universities’ International Summer School (SUISS), which offers courses in literature and creative writing.
+She joined the University of Kent in 2011, having previously held a lectureship at the University of Glasgow.
+She has taught at the University of Edinburgh, where she also held a postdoctoral fellowship at the Institute for Advanced Studies in the Humanities (IASH).
+She has been Co-Director of Scottish Universities’ International Summer School, which offers courses in literature, creative writing and theatre and performance.

 Research interests